fbpx

 7. Never Over-Tighten the Fittings

 Plumbing parts should be tightened adequately to prevent loose and leaky fittings.
 However, over-tightening them may damage your new system and it may have to be repaired or replaced completely.
-In order to steer clear of this issue, ensure that you never make the mistake of over-tightening the plumbing fittings.
+To steer clear of this issue, ensure that you never make the mistake of over-tightening the plumbing fittings.

 Conclusion